Primary Care Sports Medicine Fellowship

 Additional information for requirements per the GME will be available for any Fellow applying to ensure GME compliance

-The DMC Primary Care Sports Medicine Fellowship Program is an Emergency Medicine sponsored program.
-Not only does our fellowship work closely with both of our Emergency Medicine residency programs, it also works along side with our Orthopaedic Surgery residency program as well as both our Orthopaedic Surgery Sports Medicine Fellowship programs.
+Our fellowship program is an Emergency Medicine sponsored program.
+Not only does our fellowship work closely with both of our Emergency Medicine residency programs.
+Our fellowship also works along side our Orthopaedic Surgery residency program as well as our Orthopaedic Surgery Sports Medicine Fellowship.

 Our program participates in the annual NRMP Match with applications submitted through ERAS.
 If you are interested in applying to the program please register through NRMP and submit your application in the ERAS system.
 You will be able to search our fellowship on ERAS by going through our sponsoring Emergency Medicine program.

-We accept applicants from all 5 specialties eligible to participate in a Sports Medicine Fellowship
+We accept applicants from 6 specialties eligible to participate in a Sports Medicine Fellowship

 - Emergency Medicine